kennethliu0/asch/README.md

-This is my workspace to help sync code between my laptop and desktop
+This is my competitive programming workspace to help sync code between my laptop and desktop